 What are the best counters for Therian forme Landorus in Pokémon Go?

-As a Ground and Flying type, Therian forme Landorus only has two weaknesses: Water and Ice.
+A Ground and Flying type, Therian forme Landorus only has two weaknesses: Water and Ice.
 Ice is a quad weaknesses, so that's primarily what you want to bring to this Raid, especially if you can coordinate bringing Mega Abomasnow.
-Incarnate forme Landorus is capable of dealing Ground, Rock, Fighting, and Dragon type damage; however, just before Therian forme Thundurus made his Pokémon Go debut, he had a move change, so we expect the same will happen with Landorus.
-This is unlikely to change the recommendations too much, but be sure to check back as we get closer to Therian forme Landorus' debut, in case Niantic swaps out one of his moves too.
+Incarnate forme Landorus is capable of dealing Ground, Rock, Fighting, and Psychic type damage.

 One of the few Gen VIII Pokémon available in Pokémon Go, Galarian Darmanitan is a regional variant of the Unovan Pokémon Darmanitan.
 The pair share Candy and their first stage, Darumaka has been feature in events and Eggs, making this counter very obtainable.
 As a pure Ice type, it takes double damage from both Fighting and Rock, with no useful resistances, but it is tanky otherwise.
 You'll want your Galarian Darmanitan to know Ice Fang and Avalanche for this fight.